Caring for your IDS Chalkboard Art

 You can choose to leave your sign unsealed and just be careful that it does not get wet or handled extensively.
 This is a perfectly good option and I assure you that it will last and remain lovely for a very long time this way.
 The bonus of this plan, if you ever want to change the design you can erase all or part of it as needed/desired.
 Maybe you want to update the wording and keep the decorative part.
 Or maybe you just want to start over.
 It's nice to have options.
 Just saying.'

-The key things are that get a SPRAY SEALANT with a MATTE FINISH.
+As mentioned, the key thing is to get a SPRAY sealant with a MATTE FINISH.
 Some helpful but not deal breaker bonus features would be Non-Yellowing, UV Resistant or Outdoor.
 These are good to have if you plan to use the sign outside at for any extended amount of time.
 One day at a wedding does not require an outdoor or UV sealant--but it also won't hurt.

 Once you get your sealant, just follow the directions and safety precautions on the can for your brand.
 However, I highly recommend you do a little test piece first with the medium you are using (chalk, pastels, chalk ink, etc.) on a scrap piece of board.
 There are certain combinations where the spray could make the art disappear (that happens most with colored mediums).
 Either way, the most important thing is to apply several thin layers from 12 inches away.
 You don't want drips and you do not want it to hit the board wet!!!
 Oh and don't breathe the stuff for goodness sakes.
 Nasty!

-*Lastly, in case it's not obvious, please be aware that if you choose to seal your sign with anything stronger than hairspray (even 'workable' fixatives), you will no longer be able to erase the design.
+Lastly, in case it's not obvious, please be aware that if you choose to seal your sign with anything stronger than hairspray (even 'workable' fixatives), you will no longer be able to erase the design.
 It will be there permanently.
 Always.
 Forever.
-Which leads me to the NOT SEALING option.
+Unless you paint over it with a coat of chalkboard paint and start again.